tomschall/casfee-vanillajs-spa/README.md

 ## Features
 * CRUD operations - add, show, edit and delete notes.
-* Notes are colored by importance, each color has also it's own Pokemon.
+* Notes are colored by importance, each color has also it's own Pokémon.
-* Theme toggler - Switch theme design.
+* Theme toggler - switch theme design.
-* Sorting by different criteria
+* Sorting by different criteria.
-* Drag and drop - Delete Notes with drag and drop, just drag the note that you want to delete to the left or the right side and release it, if the color switches to dark red.
-After deleting the note, the notes stay as they were before deleting.
-The get ordered new at the next action.
-I thought this behaviour is more natural.
+* Drag and drop - delete notes with drag and drop.
 * Modal for creating and editing notes.
-* Component based architecture
+* Component based architecture.
-* Router which handles rendering and most of the event handling
+* Router which handles rendering and most of the event handling.
 * Routes for creating and editing notes.\
 example-routes: http://localhost:3000/#new or http://localhost:3000/#edit/5ef4ba7fb61567f337d8eb12